Stuycs-K/project03-final-10-chena-link/README.md

 When the game ends, the game server shuts down, and all players are booted back to the central server.
 Games can end if someone wins, or if everyone realizes their time is better spent elsewhere and willfully disconnects.

 ## Video Demonstration
 [Click me](https://drive.google.com/file/d/1rWW0WJ6KO1SzjpCnKmS39PxEXY3yj6FO/view).
+It's a Google Drive video.
+Don't think you can watch it signed into your nycstudents.net account, so watch it signed out.
 Needed quite a few cuts due to less-than-ideal Uno RNG.
 Also, Kevin's camera wasn't working.

 ## Instructions